natural/java2python/doc/usage.rst

     Use the specified configuration module or file.
 This option may be repeated.

-    Configuration values are retrieved in reverse order, i.e., from the final value given to the first given, with the default configuration referenced last.
+    Configuration modules/files are referenced in reverse order, i.e., from the final value given to the first given, with the default configuration referenced last.

+    See the :ref:`customization` chapter for details of the configuration system and available configuration points.

+  * .. option:: -d DIR, --configdir DIR

+    Use the given directory name to match input filenames to configuration filenames.
+For example, to translate
+    ``FooBar.java`` and use the configuration stored in ``./cfg/FooBar.py``, specify ``-d ./cfg``.

   * .. option:: -n, --nodefaults